 To avoid this problem, please use the same brand and model tuner among your band members.
 If you have tuners by different manufacturers, please check them properly to make sure there’s no issues.

 Nowadays I recommend using a 432 Hz tuning.
 Yet, that can be out of scale for some tuners.
 If this special tuning intrigues you too and you are about to get a new tuner, please make sure it is compatible with 432 Hz pitch.

 From the bottom of my heart I hope this writing will help you avoid the treacherous issue some tuners can have.
 A better tuning keeps you more positive and makes life easier.

 Thank you for reading the first part of my series about guitar tuning.
 This time the culprit turned out to be the difference between tuners.
 If this post was helpful, please share it on social media.
 This way you will help your friends to benefit from the information.

-Want to record your music on tape with me at Astia-studio?
-Contact me privately by clicking here and let’s continue from there.
+To reserve a full analog tape recording session with me at Astia-studio click here and let’s continue the discussion.
 Thank you very much and all the very best!